josephmisiti/awesome-machine-learning/README.md

 <a name="tools-misc"></a>
 #### Misc
+* [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web-based IDE for machine learning and data science.
+The workspace is deployed as a docker container and is preloaded with a variety of popular data science libraries (e.g., Tensorflow, PyTorch) and dev tools (e.g., Jupyter, VS Code).
 * [Notebooks](https://github.com/rlan/notebooks) - A starter kit for Jupyter notebooks and machine learning.
 Companion docker images consist of all combinations of python versions, machine learning frameworks (Keras, PyTorch and Tensorflow) and CPU/CUDA versions.
 * [DVC](https://github.com/iterative/dvc) - Data Science Version Control is an open-source version control system for machine learning projects with pipelines support.
 It makes ML projects reproducible and shareable.